-Map 2.1 shows the source protection regions/areas and conservation authorities that border the Quinte Source Protection Region and Table 2-1 lists them.
-There is a small portion (approximately a 20 kilometres stretch) of the northern border of Quinte Region that is not within the jurisdiction of another source protection region.
+Map 2.1 shows the source protection regions/areas and conservation authorities that border the Quinte Source Protection RegionQuinte Source Protection Area and Table 2-1 lists them.
+There is a small portion (approximately a 20 kilometres stretch) of the northern border of Quinte Region Source Protection Area that is not within the jurisdiction of another source protection region.
 This small portion is within the Township of Addington Highlands and the Townships of Tudor and Cashel.
-The Ministry of Natural Resources is responsible for source protection planning in areas that are not covered by source protection areas or regions.
+The Ministry of Natural Resources Ministry of Natural Resources and Forestry is responsible for source protection planning in areas that are not covered by source protection areas or regions.